McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/siteparam.en.md

 ## Usage

-While the examples are using named parameter you are free to use positional aswell.
+While the examples are using shortcodes with named parameter you are free to use positional aswell or call this shortcode from your own partials.

 {{< tabs groupId="shortcode-parameter">}}
-{{% tab name="named" %}}
+{{% tab name="shortcode" %}}

 ````go